jonalfarlinga/calends/README.md

 "Mon dd" and "holiday status".

 ## Next Steps
- - Use python-docx to create a table " Date - Topic - Assignment ".
+ - DONE - Use python-docx to create a table " Date - Topic - Assignment ".
  - Gather holiday dates from HolidayAPI.
+ - Gather holidays from user source.
+    - What source(s)
- - Take weekdays and start date from user.
+ - DONE - Take weekdays and start date from user.
+    - What one-key codes? uMTWhFS
+ - Add holiday logic to build_dates()